 One-way fare for the Joybus Premiere is at P740 with daily trip schedules from Cubao to Baguio at 1:30 p.m.
 You can book your tickets through their partner websites I Want Seats and Pinoy Travel.

 Travelers are required to present their QR Coded-Tourist Pass, which can be secured through the Baguio VISITA website.
-You also need to get tested for COVID-19 (either RT-PCR or antigen) at least 72 hours before travel.
 Only tour operators, travel agents, and accommodations accredited by the Department of Tourism have been allowed to operate.
-The number of visitors to the city is limited to 200 persons per day.